amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 > If the user agent's cookie store contains a cookie oldCookie whose name is cookie's name, host is host-equal to cookie's host, host-only is cookie's host-only, path is path-equal to cookie's path, and cookie's scheme is equal to oldCookie's scheme.

 A new substep should also be added to step number 18

-{:quote}
-> 3. If cookie's host-only is set to true and cookie’s port does not equal oldCookie’s port then skip the remaining sub-steps.
+3. If cookie's host-only is set to true and cookie’s port does not equal oldCookie’s port then skip the remaining sub-steps.

 Note the addition of checking port and scheme, this will prevent a cookie with differing port or scheme values from overwriting the oldCookie, instead this cookie would be stored as a separate cookie and the oldCookie will not be deleted.
 Also note if the domain attribute is set then we will ignore checking via port so it will overwite the oldCookie.